1adog1/eve-watchman/README.md

 ## Webapp Setup
 * Setup the Configuration File in `/config/watchmanConfig.ini` as needed.
+ * If you need to move this file you'll need to change the path it's accessed from in `/config/config.php`
 * Ensure Apache is configured to allow `.htaccess` files with use of the rewrite engine.
 * Ensure Apache is configured to allow https connections.
 * Ensure PHP is configured to allow `.user.ini` files.